Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Some of my favorite rooftops in Barcelona are the Terrassa de Vivi rooftop at the Kimpton Hotel and the Barcelona Edition Hotel in El Born.

-Order a refreshing cocktail like an Aperol Spritz–or my new favorite is the Hugo Spritz!
-Or if you want to try something signature to Barcelona, try a glass of cava (similar to champagne) or vermouth.
+Or if you want to try something signature to Barcelona, try a glass of cava (Spain’s version of champagne) or vermouth.

 Day 3: Ciutadella Park, Beach, and Montjuïc